 On November 21, 2019 the Marrickville Peace Group (MPG) held a public screening of two documentary films on the threat to human survival posed by nuclear weapons.

 The first film shown was “The Beginning of the End of Nuclear Weapons”.
-This feature-length documentary focuses on the history of nuclear weapons as well as the anti-nuclear movement that has sought to bring a nuclear weapons ban treaty into international law.
+This feature-length documentary focuses on the history of nuclear weapons as well as the anti-nuclear movement that has campaigned to bring a nuclear weapons ban treaty into international law.

 The later part of the film is based on interviews with leading activists from many different organisations and countries, including those associated with the International Campaign to Abolish Nuclear Weapons (ICAN).
 The documentary reveals the key co-ordinating role that ICAN played in promoting the humanitarian initiative that successfully challenged the dominant nuclear security narrative.
 This initiative culminated in 122 states voting in favour of the Treaty on the Prohibition of Nuclear Weapons (TPNW) at the United Nations on July 7, 2017.1

 The second film shown was “My Fish is Your Fish”.
 This short documentary, produced by the Marshall Islands Student Association (MISA) based at the University of the South Pacific in Suva, Fiji, outlines the lasting impact of nuclear weapons testing on the Marshall Islands and its people.
-Informed by interviews with survivors, it highlights the work of MISA in educating young people in particular across the Pacific region about the adverse nuclear legacy in the Marshall Islands.
+Informed by interviews with survivors, it highlights the work of MISA in educating young people, in particular, across the Pacific region about the adverse nuclear legacy in the Marshall Islands.

 The documentaries were introduced by Peter Griffin from MPG.
 In addition, Gem Romuld from ICAN spoke about the importance of persuading nations to endorse the TPNW.
 In order to come into effect, TPNW needs to be ratified by at least 50 states.
 As of 25 November 2019, TPNW has been signed by 80 states, while 34 states have proceeded to ratify it.2